Original Name Jesus

 My Comment: Last paragraphs –The last line really says it all and while men on both sides, the Jews, and the Christians can argue for the name Yeshua in the “short form” it still does not measure up to the bogus name JESUS.
 All of the reasoning can be used in how certain letters could not be sounded out in the Greek because they did not have letters to properly transliterate the name properly is a faulty argument from the shear fact that today we do have letters and combination of letter to do the proper transliterations.
 We have already read where the Greek Name comes from, not form the Hebrew nor the Aramaic but from a couple of Roman Saints saying His Name is Greek.
 JESUS comes from the Roman Church, from the Latin language claiming to come from the Original Greek.
 The faulty think should be clear, the Roman/Greek Church, East and West, wanted a non-Jewish god and they created one, name and all.

-This small article was lifted from Wikidpedia at the address above.
+This small article also from Wikidpedia.
 This is part of an excellent discussion and presentation concerning the name “Yeshua”, pro and con.
 I have added my own comments, of course.

 Yeshua was used as the name for Jesus in late additions to the Yosippon; however, its usage here is a translation back into the Hebrew Yeshua from the Greek.